caltechlibrary/newt/newt-presentation.md

 # Why are these things so complex?

 - We want more from our application, more code gets written
-- Application "enhancements", complexity accrues overtime
+- We want "enhancements", complexity accrues overtime
 - Best Practices like "systems should be designed to scale"

 # Why are these things so complex?